-Lisa Fenech is a Law Clerk at Ruskin Moscou Faltischek, P.C., where she is a member of the firm’s Trusts and Estates Department and Estate Litigation Practice Group.
+Lisa Fenech is an Associate at Ruskin Moscou Faltischek, P.C., where she is a member of the firm’s Trusts and Estates Department and Estate Litigation Practice Group.

 Lisa received her Juris Doctor from the Maurice A. Deane School of Law at Hofstra University.
 During law school, Lisa was the Editor-in-Chief of Family Court Review and an active member of the Moot Court Honors Board.
 Her note was published in the January 2018 edition of the Family Court Review, discussing the implications of the field of unregulated gene modifications.
 She represented Hofstra Law School in national Moot Court competitions, and continues to support the program as a judge for the Hofstra Moot Court competitions.